wkellett/cleo.github.io/EDITracker/Messages.md

 The Summary tab displays detailed information about the message.
 ![Summary tab](../images/SummaryTab.png)

-The Issue tab displays information extracted from the issue tracking system.
+The Issue tab displays information about the issue related to the message extracted from the issue tracking system.
 ![Issue tab](../images/IssueTab.png)

 Click Messages to return to the Tile view of the Messages page.